MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/how-to-customize-branding-customers.md

 2. Microsoft favicon.
 3. Microsoft banner logo.
 4. Footer as a page layout element.
-5. Microsoft footer hyperlinks for example Privacy & cookies, Terms of use and troubleshooting details also known as ellipsis in the right bottom corner of the screen.
+5. Microsoft footer hyperlinks, for example,  Privacy & cookies, Terms of use and troubleshooting details also known as ellipsis in the right bottom corner of the screen.
 6. Microsoft overlay.

    :::image type="content" source="media/how-to-customize-branding-customers/azure-ad-microsoft-branding.png" alt-text="Screenshot of the Azure AD default Microsoft branding.":::